Hair Schools in Minnesota

 To become a hair designer in the state of Minnesota, you will need to earn your cosmetology license.
 This can be obtained after completing a training program that meets the 1,550-hour training and meeting the additional license requirements.
 Once you earn your cosmetology license in Minnesota, you will need to renew it every three years through the Minnesota Board of Cosmetologist Examiners.
 You will have to submit a payment of $81 at that time, and prove you have completed 4 continuing education courses since your last renewal.

 The skills you bring to the table as a hair designer go a long way in determining how much you get paid.
 If you work for a salon, you may get paid by the hour and earn tips on top of that.
 If you rent a chair at a local salon, you may set your own rates and still collect gratuities.
-Regardless, tips are a big part of your income, so its important to make your customers happy!
-O*Net reports an average salary of $23,500 per year for Minnesota cosmetologists.
+Regardless, tips are a big part of your income, so it's important to make your customers happy!
+O*Net reports an average salary of $29,600 per year for Minnesota cosmetologists.
 The job outlook is fairly stable in Minnesota.
-Between 2012 and 2022, O*Net expects to see a 6% increase in cosmetology jobs.
-This may lead to over 400 new jobs per year in this time period (O*Net, 2012).
+Between 2016 and 2026, O*Net expects to see a 7% increase in cosmetology jobs.